 Pro Tips for Flat Feet on the Job

-- Insole swap: a posted (medial support) insole can tame over-pronation fast—see our best insoles.
+- Insole swap: a posted (medial support) insole can tame over-pronation fast—see our best insoles guide.

 - Heel slip fix: firmer heel grips or thicker socks at the Achilles help lock the rearfoot.